-CBSE class 9 Science practice paper by Jagran Josh will help students prepare for their periodic tests and upcoming mid-term exams.
+For all those Class 9 students of CBSE whose examinations have been postponed till 31st March due to avoide the spread of Corona Virus, this Science practice paper by Jagran Josh will help to revise their syllabus effectively.
 This practice paper is entirely solved which will make it easy for students to assess their preparation level and knowledge in order to perform well in their exams.
 This paper has been set as per the new pattern suggested by CBSE in latest CBSE Class 9 Science Syllabus for current academic session, 2019-2020.
-As per the latest pattern, CBSE Class 9 Science question paper will have more number of objective type questions as compared to previous years.
+As per the latest pattern, CBSE Class 9 Science question paper will have more number of objective type questions as compared to the previous years.

-Section A in Science paper will comprise of 20 objective type questions designed in different formats like multiple choice type questions, fill in the blanks type questions, assertion-reason type questions or very short answer type questions.
-Each question will carry 1 mark.
-Students must solve this CBSE Science practice paper to get an idea of the question paper pattern and set of important questions from Class 9 Science subject.
+Section A in Science paper will comprise of objective type questions designed in different formats like multiple choice type questions, fill in the blank type questions, assertion-reason type questions or very short answer type questions.
+Students must solve this CBSE Science practice paper to get an idea of the question paper pattern and a set of important questions from the Class 9 Science NCERT.

 A few sample questions from CBSE Class 9 Science Practice Paper 2019-2020 are given below: